RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 Nuxt can fill many roles.
 In the case of this blog, it's a git based CMS and static site generator.
 But I've also used it to create a single page application, providing a rich experience for the browser.
 It also can be a universal application, providing prerendered or even server side rendered pages very easily.
 In fact, to create a server side rendered application instead of a single page application here is the line of configuration from nuxt.config.js:

 ```
-mode: 'universal', // can also be spa
+ssr: true, // will be a spa if set to false
 ```

 It's difficult to describe how Nuxt can be used without providing an example - so lets create a Nuxt application together.